 3. We’re All Learning

 Everyone is ready to help: there is a rejuvenated community out there.
 With the aforementioned issues and new releases coming regularly, everyone is looking for the same answers and there are plenty of people trying to provide them.
 Since IBP is relatively new, the quality of answers varies widely, as does the level of support.
 However, as a community, there seems to be quite a bit of patience and at the same time plenty of energy focused on getting this right.
 There’s a fraternal feel to it (less the hazing) and that makes it an exciting time to be a part of the extended SAP supply chain planning community.

 4. Getting Used to an Application on the Cloud

 For me, this is a first: working with an application in the cloud.
-After using it for a bit of time I’m convinced it’s the future of IT, but there needs to be answers to quite a few questions before it can be used without a second thought.
+I’m convinced it’s the future of IT, but there needs to be answers to quite a few questions before it can be used without a second thought.
 Basically you end up trading control for a lower TCO and speed.
-I think this is a fair trade.
+A fair trade.
 However, a few questions need to be ironed out ahead of time.
 For example, how much say do you have over a release calendar?
 What happens to the data after you stop using the application?
 What is your recourse if the data is lost?
 How do you manage customization, if at all?
 The list goes on.
-However, questions like this need to be considered and answered before moving to the cloud can be the default position.
-I have no doubt all these issues and concerns will be addressed, and the cloud is the future, but we’re not there yet.
+Questions like this need to be considered before moving to the cloud can be the default position.
+I have no doubt they will all be addressed, and the cloud is the future, but we’re not there yet.